 For the 2017 V8 Supercars season, Davison renewed a contract with Tekno Autosports, finishing just 15th in the points after he scored no wins or podiums in the #19 Holden.

 For the 2018 Supercars season, Will Davison joined brand new tew 23Red Racing, founded by Phil Munday.
 Sponsored by Milwaukee Tools, he raced in the #230 Ford Falcon and finished 15th in the final standings.
+In 2019, the team switched to Ford Mustang and Davison changed a number to 23.

 Photos: Will Davison Official FB,